What is employee development?

-Why is employee growth and development important?
+Why is employee development important?

-Employee growth and development is valuable for many reasons.
+Employee growth is valuable for many reasons.
 But the most compelling one might be its impact on engagement.

 When you invest in employee development:

 - Leaders grow themselves and their teams – enabling team members to expand their responsibilities and work on diverse assignments

+In some companies, an employee’s development is an individualized journey.
+This means employees individually practice problem-solving and choose their own path as they build their professional skill set, develop soft skills and personal growth.
 Organizations can still provide structured learning, but potentially with the addition of looser systems that add an element of gamification to boost exploration and involvement in the programs.

 Career Lattice vs Career Ladder

-By contrast, the career lattice is more representative of the kind of flat structures we are commonly seeing in start-ups and younger businesses or where organizations are flattening their structures intentionally.
+The career ladder is the traditional, linear hierarchy we’ve seen historically, with a vertical journey through a defined career path.
+The career lattice is more representative of the kind of flat structures we are commonly seeing in start-ups and younger businesses or where organizations are flattening their structures intentionally.

 Specialization vs Generalism